 Services and Staff

-Our services include short-term individual, group, and couples’ therapy as well as consultation, crisis services, outreach, referrals, self-care, and more.
+Our services include short-term counseling, group, and couples’ therapy as well as consultation, crisis services, outreach, referrals, self-care, and more.

 Our interdisciplinary staff is here to support our students finish their educational programs successfully and achieve their personal wellness goals along the way.
 Our primary commitment is to ensure that each student gets connected with best-fitting campus or community resources to meet their existing needs.

 Dedicated to Culture and Diversity

 At the CWC, we value diversity and recognize the unique challenges students may face based on one’s race, creed, color, religion, age, disability, sex, sexual orientation, gender identity and expression, size, marital status, national origin, political opinions/affiliations, genetic information, veteran status, and the many other ways one might identify.
-Throughout all of our services, including individual counseling, group counseling, and workshops, we strive to create a supportive and empowering environment that is inclusive of all students.
+Throughout all of our services, including short-term counseling, group counseling, and workshops, we strive to create a supportive and empowering environment that is inclusive of all students.

 Animals in the Counseling & Wellness Center

 In order to make the Counseling and Wellness Center accessible and reasonably comfortable for all students, CWC limits the presence of animals inside the building.
 Only service dogs and CWC’s therapy dogs are currently approved to work at the CWC.
 Emotional support animals are not permitted in the Radio Road building nor the 4th floor of Peabody Hall.
 Individuals who wish to have an emotional support animal accompany them during therapy will be referred to an appropriate community provider.